 Students from outside the department wishing to take any of these "MKTG" courses need permission from the instructor before they can register for them.
-(Please visit the Program Advising and Registration page on the department website https://marketing.wharton.upenn.edu/phd-program-advising-registration/ for specifics.)
-After receiving approval from the course instructor, students need to contact the https://marketing.wharton.upenn.edu/phd-program-advising-registration/ for specifics.)
+(Please visit the Program Advising and Registration page on the department website https://marketing.wharton.upenn.edu/phd-program- advising-registration/ for specifics.)
 After receiving approval from the course instructor, students need to contact the PhD Course Coordinator so a permit can be issued in the registrar's system.
 The department's PhD Course Coordinator automatically issued permits for the department's students, but if a student wishes to take a course out of sequence, they should follow the above steps.

-- BASIC COURSE (3 or 4 cu) Students need to complete three or four credit units of a statistics and economics course sequence.

-- Statistics: The specific courses permitted to satisfy the statistics basic course requirements are determined by the Wharton Doctoral Program Office

-- 1. STATISTICS 500 and 501 (or PSYCHOLOGY 611 and 612)

-- 2. STATISTICS 520 and 521

-- 3. STATISTICS 510 and 520

-- 4. STATISTICS 550 and 551
+- BASIC COURSE (3 or 4 cu) Students need to complete three or four credit units of a statistics and economics course sequence. - Statistics: The specific courses permitted to satisfy the statistics basic course requirements are determined by the Wharton Doctoral Program Office - 1.
+STATISTICS 500 and 501 (or PSYCHOLOGY 611 and 612) - 2.
+STATISTICS 515 and 516 - 3.
+STATISTICS 520 and 521 - 4.
+STATISTICS 970 and 971

-- 5. ECONOMICS 705 and 706

-- 6. SOCIOLOGY 536 and STATISTICS 501
+- 5. ECONOMICS 705 and 706 - 6.
+SOCIOLOGY 536 (Quantitative Methods in Sociology II) and STATISTICS 501

-- 7. STATISTICS 503 may be taken first and paired with one of the following courses: STAT 500, 501, 510, 512, 520, 521, 550 or 551

-Non-statistics Wharton PhD students may take STAT 541 and STAT 542 as an elective only after fulfilling one of the required course combinations listed above.
-In addition, students who would like to take STAT 541 are required to ask for an interview with the instructor and receive his/her permission.
-Please consult the Wharton Doctoral Programs Policies and Procedures for any updates to this list.
+Non-statistics Wharton PhD students may take STAT 927, 961 (Statistical Methodology - previously STAT 541) 962 and STAT 542 as electives only after fulfilling one of the required course combinations listed above.
+Students who would like to take these courses are required to ask for an interview with the instructor and receive his/her permission.